 |View test results history across test suites and test plans|

-Use the light weight Test & Feedback browser extension to perform exploratory testing on your web applications.
+Use the lightweight Test & Feedback browser extension to perform exploratory testing on your web applications.
 You can collect rich diagnostic data such as screen captures, screen recording, and image action logs using this extension.
 The extension also has the capability to capture page load data for your web applications.
-In the Test hub you can view completed exploratory testing sessions and derive meaningful insights at team or individual level, and for a specific period.
+In Azure Test Plans or the Test hub in TFS you can view completed exploratory testing sessions and derive meaningful insights at team or individual level, and for a specific period.

-To explore your desktop applications, you can use the Exploratory Test Runner client in Microsoft Test Manager by launching it from the Test hub.
+To explore your desktop applications, you can use the Exploratory Test Runner client in Microsoft Test Manager by launching it from Azure Test Plans or the Test hub in TFS.

 |Exploratory testing capability||Web-based extension for web apps||Client-based Exploratory runner for desktop apps|

 |Explore user stories|